neel1996/gitconvex/README.md

 - **Option - 1** Cloning the repo from **github**

+To build gitconvex from scratch, [libgit2](https://github.com/libgit2/libgit2) is required.
+The [LIBGIT_NOTES](LIBGIT_NOTES.md) includes the guidelines to download and setup libgit for different platforms

 **To be Noted:** The `master` branch contains the latest and the stable build of the project.
 For a reliable experience, always clone the repo from the master branch.

 ``` shell